Reading time: Less than 3 minutes

 As for me, I like to use mind wandering as part of my writing practice in two ways:

 1-I begin by planning some thinking time, away from my desk.
 I like to walk and think about what I’m going to write.
 But I do this thinking in an easy, ultra-relaxed way.
 My mind wanders and I let it go in whatever direction it wants, merely observing.
 This is part of the reason why it’s so important for me to get away from my desk.
 I don’t want to sit there feeling critical of myself for not being ‘more productive.’
 It’s as if the act of walking gives me permission to take a slower, more circuitous — although, ultimately, more productive — route.

 2-After the time away from my desk, I do a mindmap.
 This mindmap — which is freer, more easy-going and far more inspiring than an outline — allows me to think on the page.
 I try to write quickly, allowing my default network to remain in more control so that my linear, logical and non-creative brain is forced to take a back seat.
 See my video about mindmapping for more advice.

-Do you allow your mind to wander?
-We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
-Anyone who comments on today’s post (or any others) by May 31/17, will be put in a draw for a copy of Metaphorically Selling by Anne Miller.
-Please, scroll down to the comments, directly underneath the “related posts” links, below.
+Do you encourage your mind to wander?
+We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section, below.
+And congratulations to Felix Yap, the winner of this month’s book prize, for a July 15 comment on my blog.
+(Please send me your email address, Felix!)
+Anyone who comments on today’s post (or any others) by Aug.
+31/22 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
+To leave your own comment, please, scroll down to the section, directly underneath the “related posts” links, below.
 Note that you don’t have to join the commenting software to post.
 See here to learn how to post as a guest.
+It’s easy!